Lithuania Minor: German-Lithuanian rivalry

 After the Battle of Grunwald the dispute between Grand Duchy of Lithuania and the Order on Samogitia started.
-Vytautas wanted the border to be the Neman River, while the Order wanted to have Veliuona and Klaipėda in the right side of the river.
+Vytautas wanted the border to be the Neman river, while the Order wanted to have Veliuona and Klaipėda in the right side of the river.
 Both sides agreed to accept the prospective solution of Emperor Sigismund's representative Benedict Makrai.
-He decided that the right side of Nemunas (Veliuona, Klaipėda) had to be left for Lithuania (1413).
+He decided that the right side of Neman (Veliuona, Klaipėda) had to be left for Lithuania (1413).
 Makrai is known to have stated:

 The Order did not accept the solution.
 Later Vytautas agreed the solution to be made by Emperor Sigismund.
 He acknowledged Samogitians for the Order (1420).
 Vytautas did not accept the solution.
 Polish and Lithuanian military, not capturing the castles, devastated Prussia then and the Treaty of Melno was made.
 Klaipėda was left for the Order.
 Since the Melno treaty the land later become Lithuania Minor had been officially separated from Lithuania.
 It became part of the state of the Teutonic Order.
 In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 After the subsequent Thirteen Years' War (1454–1466), the longest of all Polish-Teutonic wars, the region was a part of Poland (and thus the Polish–Lithuanian union) as a fief held by the Teutonic Knights.

 Emergence

-In 1525, per the Treaty of Kraków, the state of the Teutonic Order was secularized and transformed into Ducal Prussia, a vassal duchy of Poland within the Polish–Lithuanian union (soon elevated into the Polish–Lithuanian Commonwealth), and the term of Lithuania Minor has appeared around that time (1517–26).
-Lithuania Minor was part of the duchy until 1701, the Kingdom of Prussia until 1871, Germany until 1920, and afterwards it was divided.
-The political border set by the Treaty of Melno had been the same since the treaty to 1923, when the Klaipėda region (Memelland) was incorporated into Lithuania.
+In 1525, per the Treaty of Kraków, the state of the Teutonic Order was secularized and transformed into Ducal Prussia, which remained a vassal duchy of Poland within the Polish–Lithuanian union (soon elevated into the Polish–Lithuanian Commonwealth) until the 1657 Treaty of Bromberg.
+The term of Lithuania Minor appeared around that time (1517–1526).
+Lithuania Minor was part of the duchy until 1701, the Kingdom of Prussia until 1871, the German Reich until 1920, and afterwards it was divided.
+The political border set by the Treaty of Melno had been the same since the treaty to 1923, when the Klaipėda region was incorporated into Lithuania.
+Polish secret resistance was active and smuggled weapons through the region to the Russian-controlled Augustów Governorate and Samogitia during the January Uprising of 1863–1864.
+Several local resistance members and smugglers were arrested by the Prussians.
 The Geographical Dictionary of the Kingdom of Poland from 1892 named Tilsit as the capital of Lithuania Minor.